 ‘As I left home that morning and walked away from the sleeping village, it never occurred to me that others had done this before me.’
 Laurie Lee, London Road chapter.

 Yes, me too!
 Several people had recently enquired, on hearing I was going to visit Mont Saint-Michel, if I was planning to walk or not.
-It is an island in the bay which forms a maritime corner of southern Normandy.
-I had replied that I was walking around the coast and crossing the boardwalk to get there from the south.
-Until, that is, I realised what they meant: these people had already been to the Mount before me and they had crossed the sands on foot from Genêts.
+It’s an island in the bay which forms a maritime corner of southern Normandy, and I had replied that I was walking around the coast and crossing the boardwalk to get there from the south.
+Until, that is, I realised what they meant: these people had already been to the Mount before me, and they had crossed the sands on foot from Genêts.
 Then I knew that was what I had to do this bank holiday Monday.

-It is impossible to make the journey to the isle from the east without a guide as the sands are treacherous and the tide must be at the right turn.
+It’s impossible to make the journey to the isle from the east without a guide as the sands are treacherous and the tide must be at the right turn.
 There are two companies which offer to take you as part of a group (see below for details), and it was busy, busy, busy, possibly the busiest day of the year.
-As a result there were groups leaving every 30 minutes or so, and I had to wait.
+As a result, there were groups leaving every 30 minutes or so and I had to wait.
 No problem, I whiled away the time in a cafe with wifi and the most generous waitress.
-I know I have ‘brass neck’, but it comes in useful in certain situations, such as when you need to send a well-translated message in French but do not know how to do it yourself
+I know I have ‘brass neck’, but it comes in useful in certain situations, such as when you need to send a well-translated message in French, but do not know how to do it yourself.

-According to wikipedia, the name Tombelaine means “the tomb of Hélène”, from a princess named Hélène, daughter of King Hoël, said to have been buried on the rock.
+According to wikipedia, the name Tombelaine means “the tomb of Hélène”, from a princess of the same name, daughter of King Hoël, said to have been buried on the rock

 In 1423, Tombelaine was taken over by the English because it was close enough from which to attack the Mount.
 Luckily it was unsuccessful.
-In actual fact, no-one has managed to damage M S-M, not during the war, before, or since, so it is easy to understand why some Normandy folk believe it has divine protection.
+In actual fact, no-one has managed to damage Mont Saint-Michel, not during the war, before, or since, so it’s easy to understand why some Normandy folk believe it has divine protection.

 As we got closer and closer, the grandeur, the sheer size of the Abbey on top of such a small base, was awe inspiring.